 It may sound easy, but paying attention to a high-volume conference call is a real bear.
+It’s going to be harder to ensure your conference call’s success.
 Participants often get caught up with other engaging yet irrelevant activities during on-call meetings.
-As a matter of fact, a survey concluded that 91% of employees are admittedly daydreaming, 65% are doing other tasks, 63% are checking social media or sending emails, and 55% are eating or making food whilst on call.
-Some are even playing video games and shopping online (25% and 21% respectively) which is a real eye opener.
+As a matter of fact, a survey concluded that:

 Prepare a short, concise agenda and provide the main objectives you have to complete in your meeting.
 Many hosts do not even prepare key points and only start to identify them during the call itself.
 That’s such a waste of time that makes participants engage in other productive tasks instead.
 Create a structure of the meeting and strictly maintain a schedule – conference calls should last 30 minutes at the most.
 Remember, the average human attention span as of date is 8 seconds.
 That’s even shorter than your goldfish’s 9 seconds!
 Be quick at your feet and establish a clear benefit to hook people’s attention right from the beginning.

 Remember that one professor who had a habit of randomly calling out names during his lectures?
 Works well in keeping you focused, right?
 Do not hesitate to do the same during conference calls.
 Call random names, ask questions and collect inputs, and you will less likely to have participants tuning out the call.
 It does not matter if you don’t call out every participant.
 Knowing that there is a chance they’ll be called is enough to keep them on their feet.
 And it works every time!